Samsung Bespoke Kitchen Design Studio

 Collaboration was integral between myself and the lead designer.
 My role during the design process was to create the wireframes of which the design would build off of.
 They went through multiple iterations of design and continued to be tweaked within the design phase.
 The use of design patterns were leveraged from the existing refrigerator experience to keep cohesion between the two products.

 Our strategy was to implement this product into two phases, an MVP product (see below) and post-MVP product (see below) which implements a drawer pattern to better accommodate mobile usability.

 MVP wireframes by Katie Miller

 In partnership with our Samsung developers, we launched a staging site which was tested for usability and compatibility across devices.
 Our testing included multiple rounds of QA via Jira/Confluence tables and cross checks by the team.

 Refrigerator, range and dishwasher were all tightly aligned on which appliance was customized the most and that Navy was the most popular color to customize with.
-Overall we exceeded our targets, we were pleased to find out that we surpassed three of our performance indicators.
+Overall we exceeded our targets, we were pleased to find out that we surpassed our performance indicators and conversion rates.

 Our results were:

 64% of all Samsung.com ref buyers converted through simulator

 Responsible for 1/3 of all US Samsung refrigerator sales